Hvar Itinerary – the best of Hvar Island in 3, 5 or 7 days

 I’ll be giving you plenty of information with links to other relevant articles for each place or activity whenever I mention it for the first time.
 But since these activities repeat for different itineraries I left those as a list and you can refer back up for more info when needed.

 The best way to experience the itineraries below is by having your own wheels.
-For this you can either take your car over on the ferry, rent a scooter or rent a car.
+For this you can either take your rental car over on the ferry, rent an ATV or rent a scooter.
+There are limited car rental options on the island.

 Where to stay in Hvar